 The Analysis of Impediments to Fair Housing included the need to address language and cultural differences.
-Previously the City hired an International Communities Liaison to improve the provision of services to the many different international communities within Bowling Green, especially those with limited English proficiency (LEP).
+The City recently hired a new International Communities Navigator position to improve the provision of services to the many different international communities within Bowling Green, especially those with limited English proficiency (LEP).
 Through a prior private foundation grant, the City developed a strategic plan that connects the foreign-born population to local employment and career service opportunities.
 The City of Bowling Green makes the Annual Action Plan available to individuals with LEP according to the City's LEP plan and to the City of Bowling Green International Communities Advisory Council who represents many of the individuals in the community with LEP.
-Furthermore, the City and its Fair Housing Education and Outreach program partner, the Bowling Green Human Rights Commission, previously enhanced language access to program participants through establishing a language line.
+Furthermore, the City and its Fair Housing Education and Outreach program partner, the Bowling Green Human Rights Commission, are enhancing language access to program participants through a language line.
 Further actions will take place to translate fair housing resources.